Bliss point (economics)

 In economics, the bliss point is a quantity of consumption where any further increase would make the consumer less satisfied.
 It is a quantity of consumption which maximizes utility in the absence of budget constraint.
-In other words, it refers to the amount of consumption that would be chosen by a person so rich that money imposed no constraint on his or her decisions.
+In other words, it refers to the amount of consumption that would be chosen by a person so rich that money imposed no constraint on their decisions.